 In the context of financial independence, you can very broadly define passive income as income from any source that doesn’t require active participation, i.e., not a job.
 So, we could include all of the following:

-- Social Security Benefits – You do not have access to this until at the minimum age of 62.
+- Social Security Benefits – You can look up your benefits on the Social Security website.
+But remember that you do not have access to this until you reach the minimum age of 62.